ceph/ceph/doc/cephfs/client-config-ref.rst

 ``client_oc_target_dirty``

-:Description: Set the target size of corrupted data.
+:Description: Set the target size of dirty data.
 We recommend to keep this number low.
 :Type: Integer
 :Default: ``8388608`` (8MB)